 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

 Seville is the birthplace of Spanish stereotypes: fruity sangria, passionate bullfights, and fiery flamenco.
 But it’s more than that.
 It’s the Sevillanos’ spirited nature, their never-changing Andalusian traditions, and the way they enjoy every day, not just the weekends.
 Those are the reasons that captured my heart when I came to Seville as a wanderlust-y exchange student in college.
 Seville was my gateway drug to Spain.
 The city lured me back again to live there – and eventually marrying a Sevillano.
 If you don’t know me, I’ve been living in Barcelona, Spain, for 10 years.
-I’m lucky to come back every year to see family and old friends, meander the shop-filled Calle Sierpes, and delight the lush orange trees overflowing the city streets with color.
+I’m lucky to come back every year to see family and old friends, meander the shop-filled Calle Sierpes, and delight in the lush orange trees overflowing the city streets with color.
 People from Seville are proud of their city – as they should be!
 So I hope you can enjoy it too.
 Find out how to spend 3 days in Seville: things to do and see!

 First up, if you’re coming to Seville, you’ll need a place to rest your head.